 But anyone with a catastrophic injury can benefit from a life care plan – both for coping with the injury and for obtaining the best settlement or award possible.

 Need help with a life care plan in California?
 Call us…

-If you or someone you care about has suffered a catastrophic injury and need a life care plan or legal representation, why not contact us for a free consultation?
+If you or someone you care about has suffered a catastrophic injury and need a life care plan or legal representation, we invite you to contact us for a free consultation.

 We handle all types of personal injury claims, including "slip-and-fall" accidents, car accidents, medical malpractice, and products liability as well as loss of consortium claims by spouses and registered domestic partners.

 Call us at (855) JUSTICE to speak with a caring California injury attorney about your case.